How to Speed Up Your WordPress Site: Part 4 – Using Content Delivery Network (CDN)

 CDNs are essentially networks of servers,so they can easily route data from one server to another in the event of a traffic surge or security alert, with minimal slowdown.

 A CDN like CloudFlare, which works well with WordPress hosting, can begin responding to a request within 30 milliseconds.
-As an added bonus, it maintains a data center in Johannesburg.
+As a bonus, it maintains data centers at plenty of locations worldwide.